 Port Forwarding

-The port-forward command allows you to forward traffic from a local port to a destination in the cluster, in a similar way to kubectl port-forward.
-However, it uses the existing permissions on the target pod, allowing you to port-forward to destinations only accessible from the target.
-This includes locations outside the cluster like third-party APIs.
+The port-forward command allows you to forward traffic from a local port to any destination that the mirrord targeted pod has access to, in a similar way to kubectl port-forward.
+The traffic is forwarded as-if it was coming from the target pod, meaning it has access to destinations that might be outside the cluster, like third-party APIs, depending on what’s accessible by the target pod.

 You can use the command like so: